-What is Global Identity?
+What Is Global Identity?

 Global Identity Helps You

-- Understand intercultural theories and interactions with cultural difference, as well as language-learning and intercultural communication strategies.
+- Understand intercultural theories and interactions with cultural difference, as well as intercultural communication strategies.
 These skills help you to start to make connections between your study abroad experience and the broader range of skills connected with this experience, to become a competitive member of a global workforce.

 Student in CLA should choose the CLA section of OLPD 3332 to count their study abroad experience for the Career Readiness Certificate.
 Learn more about this certificate here.